 - Prior surgeries for prolapse repair

-- White and latina women are more susceptible for enterocele development than women of African American heritage.
+- White and Latina women are more susceptible to enterocele development than women of African-American heritage.

 Treatments for enterocele if it is mild (not protruding beyond the vaginal opening) can include a removable device called a pessary that holds the organs in place.
 A pessary is contraindicated for women with infection or ulcerations.
 Surgery is another option for the repair or containment of the prolapsed organs.
 Surgery, as always is an invasive option, with mixed results.
 The surgical meshes utilized for this type of repair (and also for urinary incontinence surgery) have a high rate of failure and breakdown.
 This results in the need for additional surgery to fix the failed components.
 Pair this with any surgical intervention weakening the structures of this area further.
 These types of attempted repair procedures are resulting in a flood of legal cases for unnecessary surgery, failed procedures, and medical devices--not to mention the pain, aggravation, and financial and emotional costs to the patients and families involved.
 Often, in the cases of failed surgeries, the resulting pain, infections, and associated problems are worse than the original condition that treatment was sought for.
 See also the gynecology malpractice article on this site.